 3. Salt Cave Studies Will Show…

 Though there have been no recent clinical studies regarding Spelotherapy in the U.S., there is some research that suggests there may be beneficial effects to salt therapy.
 In 2006, a study published in the New England Journal of Medicine found that inhaling a high concentration of saline improved lung function in cystic fibrosis sufferers.
 Another 2006 study published in the European Respiratory Journal showed that cigarette smokers who inhaled aerosolized salt had improved smoking-related symptoms, such as coughing and mucus production.
-Further studies on an inhalant device called “”the salt pipe prove that the symptoms of chronic asthma and bronchitis sincerely improved upon inhalation of a salt-based solution.
+Further studies on an inhalant device called the “salt pipe” prove that the symptoms of chronic asthma and bronchitis sincerely improved upon inhalation of a salt-based solution.
 In fact, salt pipes, make for a great substitute for the vast majority of people who do not have a salt cave readily accessible.
 This top-quality salt pipe from So Well, is hand-crafted in the USA, and an ideal substitution for an actual salt cave.
+Or, you can try making your own salt pipe.

 4. Let’s Talk Relaxation